10-13 February 2025

 4. Be able to use the R statistical software to analyse multivariate data

-Sessions from 14:00 to 20:00 (Monday to Thursday), 14:00 to 19:00 on Friday (Berlin time).
-From Tuesday to Friday, the first hour will be dedicated to Q&A and working through practical exercises or students’ own analyses over Slack and Zoom.
-Sessions will interweave mix lectures, in-class discussion/ Q&A, and practical exercises.
+Sessions from 14:00 to 20:00 (Berlin time).
+From Tuesday to Thursday, the first 30-60 minutes will be dedicated to Q&A and working through practical exercises or students’ own analyses over

 Monday– Classes from 2-8 PM Berlin time

-An introduction to multivariate data and their analysis.
+An introduction to multivariate data and their analysis

 Dissimilarity and dissimilarity coefficients